nokia/RED/docs/help/user_guide/launching/local_launch_scripting.md

 The **Robot** launch configurations may be called through some user-defined executable/script.
-This may be useful when integrating tests launches from RED with other tools like PyDev for Robot &amp; Python debugging, Maven, Gradle, etc.
+This may be useful when integrating tests launches from RED with other tools like PyDev for Robot  & Python debugging, Maven, Gradle, etc.

 The general idea is that the command line call which RED executes for launching is wrapped with a call to user defined executable.
 For example RED